jweslley/localtld/README.md

 Command line software like `host` and `dig` won't resolve the address, but `getent` will.
 Thus:

-    $ getent hosts myapp.app
+    $ getent hosts myapp.dev
-    ::1             myapp.app
+    ::1             myapp.dev

-    $ getent hosts acme.app
+    $ getent hosts acme.dev
-    ::1             acme.app
+    ::1             acme.dev

 ## Custom TLDs

-By default, `localtld` will resolve all domains ending in `.app` to localhost.
+By default, `localtld` will resolve all domains ending in `.dev` to localhost.
 Change this by exporting an environment variable named `LOCALTLD`.
 Example:

-    export LOCALTLD=dev
+    export LOCALTLD=app

 Also, you can resolve multiple domains to localhost by setting `LOCALTLD` a comma-separated list of top-level domains.